daisygunn/around-the-world/README.md

 As children aren't always guaranteed to have mobile phones this website has been designed to work well on desktops & tablets as well, to ensure that no matter the device the user has a positive user experience.

 ### Scope
-In order to achieve the desired user and business goals this website will include the following:
+To achieve the desired user and business goals this website will include the following:
 1. A landing page with:
-- an H1 element
-- Interactive 3D globe that responds to mouse movement
 - Navigation bar
+- Animated H1 element
+- a H2 tagline
+- An interactive 3D globe that responds to mouse movement

-2. Play game page:
+2. Quiz page:
+- Navigation bar
 - H1 element
-- Navigation bar
 - Start game button
-- Quiz questions
-- Score tally
+- Question count & score tally
+- Quiz question & answer buttons
 - Quit game button

-3. Rules page:
+3. End of quiz page:
 - H1 element
+- Form to submit high score
+- Control buttons

+4. Rules page:
 - Navigation bar
+- H1 element
 - Quiz rules and instructions

-4. High Scores page:
+5. High Scores page:
+- Navigation bar
 - H1 element
-- Navigation bar
 - List of top 5 high scores

 ### Structure
 This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all separated so that any child using the website can find what they want easily.
-Each page is designed with simplicity in mind, with a navbar and an H1 element and then the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
+Each page is designed with simplicity in mind, with a responsive navbar and an H1 element and then the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
+The only page that differs from this layout is the end-page, I opted to have navigation buttons instead of a navbar at the top as I wanted the user to know they had to click something to move on from this page.
 The quiz itself has a question, a text input and four answer buttons - this layout of this will be responsive so that it isn't too squashed when being viewed on a smaller screen.

 ### Skeleton